Overview

 - Content arriving through the connector is turned into documents you can manage and use via Search and Research Agent Services.

-- List connectors: List all connectors you can access; use connector IDs to filter documents or to update/delete.
+- List connectors: List all connectors you can access; use connector IDs to filter documents or to update, delete, or call sync.

 - Get connector: Fetch full details for one connector (config, share settings, timestamps).

-- Update connector: Change label, description, sharing, or configuration of the connector.
+- Update connector: Change label, description, sharing, or config when supported.

 ?force_delete=trueto trigger a hard delete: all files related to the connector are deleted asynchronously, then the connector is removed from the database.